jupyterhealth/jupyterhealth.github.io/content/community.md

 +++
 title = "Community"
-description = "Collaborate with JupyterHealth" date = "2024-04-04"
+description = "Collaborate with JupyterHealth Team" date = "2024-04-04"
 aliases = ["partnership", "collaborate-jupyterhealth", "contact"]
 +++

-Are you working on a healthcare project that could benefit from advanced data management and analytics?
-JupyterHealth invites innovators, developers, researchers, clinicians, and technologists to engage with our platform.
+**Are you working on a healthcare project that could benefit from advanced data management and analytics?** JupyterHealth invites innovators, developers, researchers, clinicians, and technologists to engage with our platform.
 Together, we aim to improve healthcare through innovative technology and collaborative efforts.

 JupyterHealth is being built on the foundation of mature [award-winning](https://www.whitehouse.gov/ostp/news-updates/2024/03/21/white-house-office-of-science-technology-policy-announces-year-of-open-science-recognition-challenge-winners/) platforms, and standards, yet as an initiative, it is just beginning.
 Our future goal is to develop a community engagement similar to that of Project Jupyter ([learn about Jupyter’s community models](https://jupyter.org/community)) and establish a formal partnership structure.